 World Triathlon Corporation (WTC), owners of the Ironman and Ironman 70.3 Series, have announced modifications to several rules and regulations relating to the swim at U.S. races.
 Effective September 1, 2010, new rules for apparel and wetsuits will apply at all Ironman and 70.3 events in the U.S., including both World Championships.
 The amendments were made to further standardize rules in the Ironman/70.3 Series and ensure a fair playing field at events around the globe.

 All XTERRA Wetsuits (depending on water temperature) are legal under WTC regulations.

-Only the XTERRA Velocity M Speedsuit is legal under WTC regulations.
+Only the XTERRA Velocity M and Valor series Speedsuits are legal under WTC regulations.

 All XTERRA Wetsuits are and will continue to be legal (depending on water temperature) under USAT regulations.

-- The wetsuit maximum temperature for elite/pros at 68 degrees for swim distances less than 3000 meters and 71.6 degrees for distances of 3000 meters or greater.
+The wetsuit policy for elite athletes shall be determined by the USAT Athletes Advisory Council.
+The AAC has set the wetsuit maximum temperature for elite athletes at 68 degrees for swim distances less than 3000 meters and 71.6 degrees for distances of 3000 meters or greater.

-All XTERRA Speedsuits (Velocity M, Velocity 0.02, and the Velocity ++) are currently legal and will continue to be legal after January 1, 2013 under USAT regulations
+All XTERRA Speedsuits (Valor, Velocity M, Velocity 0.02, and the Velocity ++) are currently legal and will continue to be legal after January 1, 2013 under USAT regulations